FG Inaugurates Abuja CNG Booster Station, Ramps Up Gas Infrastructure Drive

 Emmanuel Addeh in Abuja

-President Bola Tinubu on Friday commissioned the Jahi High-capacity Compressed Natural Gas (CNG) Daughter Booster Station in Abuja, as the federal government intensifies efforts to expand gas infrastructure and accelerate the transition to cleaner and cheaper energy nationwide.
+President Bola Tinubu yesterday inaugurated the Jahi High-capacity Compressed Natural Gas (CNG) Daughter Booster Station in Abuja, as the federal government intensifies efforts to expand gas infrastructure and accelerate the transition to cleaner and cheaper energy nationwide.

 The facility, developed by Rolling Energy Limited with support from the Midstream and Downstream Gas Infrastructure Fund (MDGIF), is one of four major gas infrastructure projects inaugurated nationwide as part of the government’s drive to deepen domestic gas utilisation and strengthen Nigeria’s gas value chain.